Eschults/useful_stuff/README.md

 ```

 ## Fix an accidental commit to master
-When you committed some changes to `master` and wanted to commit them on a new branch, follow this process:
+When you committed some changes to `master` and wanted to commit them to a new branch, follow this process:

 ```ruby
 # create a new branch from the current state of master